We're an affiliate

 Why Is Dog Nail Care Important?

-If your pup’s nails grow too long, they can catch on the carpet, or the furniture, or even have a scrabble on other dogs and cause injury.
+If your pup’s nails grow too long, they can scratch on the carpet, bedding, furniture, or even have a scrabble on other dogs and cause injury.
 If your dog loves to jump over you, then they can easily scratch or injure you if they have long nails.

 Long nails will make your dog walk uncomfortably by putting pressure on the wrong parts of the feet and this can affect their orthopedic health later in life.